 Netflix has a pretty great catalog of original content.
 A lot of their stuff comes straight from the minds of talented writers.
 Others are adapted works of intriguing pre-existing content.
-Netflix has released some comic book adaptations in the past, like with 2020’s I Am Not Okay with This, but still have a limited collection of comic book adaptations.
+Though Netflix released 2020’s I Am Not Okay with This, they still have a limited collection of comic book adaptations.
 Fortunately, that’s about to change!
 Netflix has recently signed a first-look deal with Boom Studios, an American comic book and graphic novel publisher.

 Image via Netflix